EsotericSoftware/spine-runtimes/spine-cocos2dx/3.0/README.md

 Alternatively, the contents of the `spine-c/src`, `spine-c/include` and `spine-cocos2dx/src` directories can be copied into your project.
 Be sure your header search path will find the contents of the `spine-c/include` and `spine-cocos2dx/src` directories.
 Note that the includes use `spine/Xxx.h`, so the `spine` directory cannot be omitted when copying the files.

+## Notes

+- Images are no longer premultiplied by cocos2d-x as they where in cocos2d-x v2, so the Spine atlas images *should* use premultiplied alpha.

 ## Examples

 [Simple example](https://github.com/EsotericSoftware/spine-runtimes/blob/master/spine-cocos2dx/example/Classes/ExampleLayer.cpp#L18)